AI is everywhere.

 The ability to answer questions, sing a song or tell a terrible joke is all made possible by the machine’s ability to deep mine data, codify it and recall it when asked to do so.

-Machine Learning – or deep learning as it’s becoming – has the power to influence our world in ways even the more prolific science fiction writer couldn’t have predicted.
+Machine learning – or deep learning as it’s become known – has the power to influence our world in ways even the most prolific science fiction writer couldn’t have predicted.

 Some of those innovations are already creeping into the mainstream.
-Tesla’s autopilot can predict and react to changing conditions.
+Tesla’s autopilot can predict and react to changing conditions on the roads.
 That technology is expected to improve significantly over the next couple of years as more and more manufacturers invest.

 This ability to compile huge amounts of data in order to make decisions has tremendous potential.
 For the most part however, the machine learning we come into contact with is tremendously limited.

 It tends to do one thing exceptionally well and everything else terribly.
 To the extent that you start to question your purchase decisions.

 But as the algorithms that drive the technology improves, so too will the user experience.

 However, there is a downside to machines having access to such a vast repository of information.